-When I arrived in Morristown, New Jersey three days before the half marathon, the highs were in the low 90’s, not exactly running weather.
+When I arrived in Morristown, New Jersey three days before the 2017 Superhero Half Marathon, the highs were in the low 90’s, not exactly running weather.
 Fortunately the weather gods came through and at 8:00 the morning of the race, it was 54 degrees, more like my idea of good racing weather for a May race.

 Packet pickup was as simple as it comes, simply pick up a short-sleeve technical shirt and bib at the local running store, Morristown Running Company.
 There were two days plus race day morning for packet pickup, which was very generous.

 Honestly, this race kicked my butt.
 The course description states there are rolling hills for “the first three miles but the last 10 are relatively flat.”
 I guess the term “rolling hills” and “relatively flat” can be subjective.
 In my opinion there are pretty continuous big hills for the first four miles then you get a little break before the hills begin again, and these are not “rolling hills” but steep, seemingly never-ending hills.
 I drove the course the day before the race so I knew it was going to be a tough race but even still I underestimated just how hard it would be.

 The best part about the course, in my opinion, is when it goes through Loantaka Park.
 Although it’s a bike path, by the time you reach this portion of the race the crowds have thinned out enough that it doesn’t seem too crowded.
 This portion of the course is shaded pretty heavily, mostly flat, and scenic.
 Unfortunately the course only briefly goes through the park.
 The rest of the course takes you past many nice homes in what I’m sure are extremely expensive neighborhoods, but as beautiful as some of the homes are, it’s not nearly enough to provide a diversion from all of those hills.